-Our overall earnings outlook for our 2016 earnings, excluding specific items, will be modestly higher than what was previously included in the 2015 Annual Report due to the net impact of the acquisition of Columbia on July 1, 2016, changes in our Canadian Power business and lower than expected U.S. Power earnings, each of which are addressed within the relevant section of the MD&A.
+Our overall comparable earnings outlook for 2016 will be higher than what was previously included in the 2015 Annual Report due to the net impact of the acquisition of Columbia on July 1, 2016, increased earnings from the remainder of our Natural Gas Pipelines' assets, changes in our Canadian Power business and lower than expected Liquids and U.S. Power earnings, each of which are addressed within the relevant section of the MD&A.